EbelAlfie/Paimon-desk/README.md

 ```
     pip install requirements.txt
 ```
-Next, i will try to make it choose its own movement and action
+Next, i will try to make it choose its own movement and action <br><br>
 <sub>All assets belong to hoyolab, as I extracted the Icon from "Teyvat Interactive Map" loading screen</sub>